lucee/lucee-docs/docs/04.guides/02.installing-lucee/05.installation-linux/05.installing-in-unattended-mode/page.md

 **--tomcatajpport**
 **Default Value:** [8009]
 This is the port the AJP listener will be connecting to.
-This port is used by mod_jk and mod_proxy_ajp and is requried to be available to your apache server if you are using either of those connection methods.
+This port is used by mod_jk and mod_proxy_ajp and is required to be available to your apache server if you are using either of those connection methods.

 **--systemuser**
 **Default Value:** [root]